Service specification referenceΒΆ

 - snowflakeSecret:

-envVarName: # specify this or directoryPath
+objectName: <object-name> # specify this or objectReference

-directoryPath: # specify this or envVarName
+directoryPath: <path> # specify this or envVarName

 Copy

-spec.endpoints field (optional)
+spec.endpoints field (optional)ΒΆ

-• port: The network port on which your application is listening.
+• port: The network port on which your service is listening.
+You must specify this field or the portRange field.

 • public: If you want this endpoint to be accessible from the internet, set this field to true.
 Public endpoints are not supported with the TCP protocol.